shawn-nyk/tp/docs/UserGuide.md

 **What happens if I accidentally clear all my data using `clear`?** <br/>
 Unfortunately InternHunter does not provide an `undo` method.

+**When does InternHunter use sample data?** <br/>
+InternHunter uses sample data when the user first launches the app.
+More specifically, when **all** of applicationitemlist.json, companyitemlist.json, and profileitemlist.json are missing.

+**Why is my data missing?** <br/>
+Make sure your data is not missing and in the correct format.
+If not, InternHunter will use empty lists.

 --------------------------------------------------------------------------------------------------------------------